PressureTech™

 To ensure a safe and effective installation of your TPMS sensors, please follow these safety precautions:

-• On the TPMS page, tap the corresponding tire and tap “Add” on the pop-up window.
+- Pair the TPMS sensor to the app, access the TPMS page and tap the corresponding tire display.
+Tap “Add” on the pop-up window.

 PressureTech™ TPMS for Automatic Tire Inflation System (ATIS)